charlie-x/tinyphysicsengine/README.md

 For a basic use see the `hello.c` example program and `hello2.c` as the next, then take a look at the more complex ones.
 Also see the library file itself, it is highly commented and is supposed to serve as its own documentation.

-Very basic sum up: TODO
+Very basic sum up: TODO, coming soon :)

 ## usage rights